Certified Network Infrastructure Design Professional (CNIDP®)

 The Certified Network Infrastructure Design Professional (CNIDP®) is a full and comprehensive program that equips network infrastructure professionals with the knowledge, skills and confidence to deliver complex infrastructure design projects from inception through to customer hand-over.

-The core part of this program, the Certified Network Infrastructure Design (CNID®), explores the complex issues involved when designing whilst planning for both Inside Plant (ISP) and Outside Plant (OSP) network infrastructures.
-It examines the role of the designer and the multitude of disciplines required to deliver a multifaceted design to meet the customer requirements.
+The core part of this program, the Certified Network Infrastructure Design (CNID®), explores the complex issues involved when designing whilst planning for both Inside Plant (ISP) and Outside Plant (OSP) network infrastructures examining the role of the designer and the multitude of disciplines required to deliver a multifaceted design to meet the customer requirements.

 Elements such as calculating accurate project delivery costs, creating a comprehensive implementation plan and handover criteria will be examined in detail and provide a thorough overview of all elements involved in producing a successful tender response document.

 The CNIDP® also takes into account the requirements of BS EN, TIA and ISO standards.
-During the program students will also have access to current standards for reference purposes.
+During the program learners will also have access to current standards for reference purposes.

 The Certified Network Infrastructure Design Professional (CNIDP®) training program is 8 days in duration, split into a 5 day core unit (CNID®) and a 3 day professional unit (CNIDP®).

-Successful students will gain in-depth knowledge and supporting skills to confidently deliver detailed design documentation and the process of evolving a customer Statement of Requirement (SOR) into an accurate and successful tender response document.
-Students gain an understanding of the importance of national and international standards and can confidently apply them to design projects.
-Students will also know how the tender document is processed and the assessment criteria involved.
+Successful learners will gain in-depth knowledge and supporting skills to confidently deliver detailed design documentation and the process of evolving a customer Statement of Requirement (SOR) into an accurate and successful tender response document.
+Learners gain an understanding of the importance of national and international standards and can confidently apply them to design projects.
+Learners will also know how the tender document is processed and the assessment criteria involved.

 You will also gain the following:

-- Official Certified Network Infrastructure Data Professional (CNIDP®) certification
+- Official Certified Network Infrastructure Design Professional (CNIDP®) certification

 - Use of CNIDP post nominal letters after your name i.e. Martin Smith CNIDP